Completed walking and cycling schemes

 In late December, works to reinstall Sabrina Bridge following its extensive offsite refurbishment were postponed due to high river levels preventing safe completion of works on the main span crossing the River Severn.
 As the river level has now dropped, we are able to resume works this week to complete the reinstallation of the bridge.
 We’ll confirm the opening date as soon as possible.

 21 December 2020

-Our contractor has been flat-out trying to get the bridge re-opened for Christmas but unfortunately river levels mean that the final operations cannot be carried out safely, which is obviously an over-riding consideration.
+Our contractor has been hard to get the bridge re-opened for Christmas.
+High river levels mean that the final operations cannot be carried out safely.
 The site will be secured now for Christmas and work will resume at the start of January.
-We would have liked to have ‘done the double’ and re-opened Sabrina Bridge along with the new Hams Way Footbridge, which we successfully opened last week, however, despite everyone’s best efforts it just isn’t possible.
+We would have liked to have re-opened Sabrina Bridge along with the new Hams Way Footbridge, which we successfully opened last week, however, despite everyone’s best efforts it just isn’t possible.

 13 October 2020

 The cranes are in place and preparations are well underway to remove the first section of bridge.
 A reminder that the whole removal will be captured on a time-lapse camera.